corda/corda/docs/source/design/confidential-identities/design.md

 ### Versioning, upgradability, migration.

-A database migration script will be required to populate the new hibernate entity which backs the `keyToPartyMapping`.
-The existing "confidential identity" mappings in the `keysToParties` entity must be copied to the `keyToPartyMapping` entity.
+A database migration script will be required to populate the new hibernate entity which backs the `keyToName` mapping.
+The existing "confidential identity" mappings in the `keyToPartyAndCert` entity must be copied to the `keyToName` entity.

 ### UI requirements, if any.
 Illustrate with UI Mockups and/or wireframes.